Five Mid-Market Baseball Teams That Went for Broke in the 2010s—and Ended up Broke

-Throughout this decade, we have seen three types of mindsets emerge within baseball’s front offices.
+Throughout the 2010s, we have seen three types of mindsets emerge within baseball’s front offices.
 One belongs to the Big Boys, those who can spend because they have the bank account to make it happen.
 You know, folks like the New York Yankees, Los Angeles Dodgers and Boston Red Sox.
 Then you have “smaller market” teams that clearly understand that they can’t compete with the “haves” and intelligently try to build from within, embracing high draft picks while trading their priciest players for more hot prospects.
 You know, folks like the Kansas City Royals, Tampa Bay Rays and Oakland A’s.

 Then there are those in the middle who, out of nowhere, suddenly decide to go for it.
 They don’t necessarily represent the rich or maybe even the poor; they’re mostly the middle class among the majors, the franchises that sometimes find the luck to occasionally smell the October air of playoff baseball.
 But sometimes that luck is fleeting and it tries the patience of an owner and his general manager.
 So they decide to make a big offseason splash, bring in big-time players, get everyone’s attention and become the darlings of preseason prognosticators.

 This scheme doesn’t always work out.
 In fact, it’s never worked out—at least not so far this decade, when these following five teams tried to take a big Leap of Faith—and stumbled badly before crashing back to Earth.